KwatME/Medicine.md/Organ System/Respiratory System/Lung/_p/Pneumonia/Lobar.md

 # "

-The typical bacterial pneumonia with radiograph showing lobar opacity.
+The typical and community acquired pneumonia with radiograph showing lobar opacity.

 - Streptococcus pneumonia
 - Haemophilus influenza